nvidia-holoscan/holoscan-sdk/docs/components/conditions.md

 **Conditions are AND-combined**

-An Operator can be associated with multiple conditions which define it's execution behavior.
+An Operator can be associated with multiple conditions which define its execution behavior.
 Conditions are AND combined to describe the current state of an operator.
-For an operator to be executed by the scheduler, all the conditions must be in `READY` state and conversely, the operator is unscheduled from execution whenever any one of the scheduling term reaches `NEVER` state.
+For an operator to be executed by the scheduler, all the conditions must be in `READY` state and conversely, the operator is unscheduled from execution whenever any one of the scheduling terms reaches `NEVER` state.
 The priority of various states during AND combine follows the order `NEVER`, `WAIT_EVENT`, `WAIT`, `WAIT_TIME`, and `READY`.

 ## MessageAvailableCondition

-An operator associated with `MessageAvailableCondition` is executed when the associated queue of the input port has at least a certain number of elements.
+An operator associated with `MessageAvailableCondition` ({cpp:class}`C++ <holoscan::gxf::MessageAvailableCondition>`/{py:class}`Python <holoscan.conditions.MessageAvailableCondition>`) is executed when the associated queue of the input port has at least a certain number of elements.
 This condition is associated with a specific input port of an operator through the `condition()` method on the return value (IOSpec) of the OperatorSpec's `input()` method.

 The minimum number of messages that permits the execution of the operator is specified by `min_size` parameter (default: `1`).